scleeza/PCA-and-HotellingT/README.md

+# Anomaly Detection and Visualization

-# Phase 1 analysis and building SPC chart
+- Using Phase 1 analysis to detect ouliers and build SPC chart

  > _Phase 1 analysis means the process of finding data's outliers, where data has unknown population mean and variance._